Westland Helicopters: 1980s

 The company gradually fell into unprofitability.
 Sikorsky approached with a bail-out deal in 1985 that split the cabinet and led to the resignation of Defence Secretary Michael Heseltine in January 1986 over the fate of Britain's sole helicopter manufacturer.
-The split, which became known as the Westland affair, was over whether to push the company into a European deal or accept the US company's offer.
-Eventually, the link with Sikorsky was accepted.
+The split, which became known as the Westland affair, was over whether to push the company into a European deal or accept the US company's offer, with Heseltine preferring the European option.
+Eventually the link with Sikorsky was accepted with an expectation to licence-manufacture the Blackhawk, but the order was never placed.
 This saw both Sikorsky and Fiat acquire minority shareholdings in Westland.
 In 1988 GKN bought a 22% share of Westland from Hanson plc and Fiat.

 In 1984, Westland proposed the WG 44 light attack helicopter based on the Lynx dynamics, incorporating low observable technologies derived from its SUPERVISOR and PHOENIX UAS projects experience in 1977–1983.

 In 1987, in parallel with the Agusta A129 supported by Westland, Fokker, MBB and CASA, its WG 47 development was completed as a confidential private venture with a faceted fuselage, internal weapons and twin canted tail rotors.

 A side-exiting infrared suppressor integrated the exhausts and its tandem cockpit with the pilot in front had transparencies angled outward to eliminate optical glint.

 This presaged the US Army Boeing–Sikorsky RAH-66 Comanche, rolled out in 1995 and cancelled in 2004, while the fuselage shaping was retained for the NH90.

 1990s

-In the 1990s, the company returned to profitability and grew as a result of several major contracts from the UK Ministry of Defence for EH101 Merlin helicopters and for 67 licence-built Boeing AH-64 Apache attack helicopters, designated the WAH-64 and entering full operational service in 2005.
+In the 1990s, the company returned to profitability and grew as a result of several major contracts from the UK Ministry of Defence for the EH101 Merlin, developed with Agusta, and for 67 licence-built Boeing AH-64 Apache attack helicopters, designated the WAH-64 and entering full operational service in 2005.